nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Locating clients by name: `find`

-Finds clients whose names is any of the given keywords.
+Finds clients whose name is any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`